 You used to be able to transfer Hawaiian Airlines miles to Hilton hotel points at a 1:2 ratio.
 But that’s now changed to 1 Hawaiian Airlines mile = 1.5 Hilton hotel points.
 And, you have to transfer 10,000 points at once.

-This makes converting the sign-up bonus of 35,000 miles on the Barclays Hawaiian Airlines card to Hilton hotel points much less lucrative.
-If you need Hilton points, you’ll get better sign-up bonuses from other cards, like the American Express Hilton HHonors or the Citi Hilton Honors Visa Signature.
+This makes converting the sign-up bonus of 35,000 miles on the Barclaycard Hawaiian Airlines card to Hilton hotel points much less lucrative.
+If you need Hilton points, you’ll get better sign-up bonuses from other cards, like the Hilton Honors Card from American Express or the Citi Hilton Honors Visa Signature.
 Or the Citi Hilton Reserve which gets you 2 free weekend nights.